Top 5 Tips to Find an Internship in Canada for International Students

 - Coordinating your internship with the host company including getting the necessary documents required for your work visa.

 Cassandra has worked with hundreds of students from all around the world seeking a wide range of professional careers and knows everything you need to find an internship in Canada.
-Here’s her best advice for landing your dream internship experience in Canada:
+Here’s her best advice for landing your dream internship experience in Canada in 2022:

-Securing an international internship takes time, and even if your school asks you to start your internship in September or October, we recommend you start the process between January and June.
+Securing an internship as an international student or graduate takes time, and even if your school asks you to start your internship in September or October, we recommend you start the process between January and March.

-A good CV will be your strongest tool in your internship search.
+A good CV (known as a resume in Canada) will be your strongest tool in your internship search.
 From one country to another, the CV format is different.
-In Canada, there are specific do’s and dont’s that you should keep in mind when putting together your CV.
+In Canada, there are specific do’s and don’ts that you should keep in mind when putting together your CV.

 To adapt your CV to the format used in Canada, we recommend the following: